 This is only a partial solution, though, and isn’t adequate for insulating the whole loft, especially if it’s draughty.
 It’s also expensive since the machinery used has to be operated by a professional.

-If you need a temperature-controlled loft, you’ll also need to insulate the underside of your roof.
+If you need a temperature-controlled loft, you’ll also need to insulate the underside of your roof (the rafters).
 While blanket insulation isn’t generally suitable, you can buy insulating sheets (also known as rigid board or layered foil membrane insulation) for this purpose.

-The sheets can be made of various materials, natural or synthetic.
+The sheets or rolls can be made of various materials, natural or synthetic.
 The insulation quality tends to be excellent, and the boards can be decorated over.
-This is the most expensive type of loft insulation and needs to be installed by a qualified professional.
+This is the most expensive type of loft insulation and usually needs to be installed by a qualified professional.
 Although, it would be possible for competent DIYers to install foil membrane insulation onto the rafters.
 We’ve created a mini-guide explaining more about that.

 Which is the best type of insulation?

 It’s impossible to say which type of insulation is the “best” since all the types we’ve listed have a different purpose and usage.
 We always advise customers who aren’t sure which type they need to speak to a professional.

 We really hope you love this guide so far and are finding it useful (have you checked out our other guides yet).
 If you’d like some great reasons to choose us to sort your loft out, we’ve put together a video just for that here: